Last Updated on February 26, 2021 by Jim Ferri

 By Jim Ferri

-I had been training about Scandinavia for two weeks and, facing an additional three in southern Europe, asked my wife join me in the Belgian capital.
+I had been training about Scandinavia for two weeks and, facing an additional three in southern Europe, asked my wife join me in Brussels.

 Place du Grand Sablon

 My wife arrived Friday morning and after a half day’s rest we set out for Place du Grand Sablon.
 My taxi driver had pointed it out on my way to my hotel, assuring me it was a place we should see.

 When we arrived, we found a small antique market in full swing, one of the better antique markets I’d seen anywhere in Europe.
 The market added to the ambiance of the beautiful little square that was ringed with cafés and restaurants, chocolatiers, and an occasional antique shop.
 We roamed about it for a while inhaling the atmosphere.

 At one point, we passed an old Volkswagen van with “Warme Watels” painted on its side.
 It was a mobile Belgian waffle kitchen and walking by we got a delicious whiff of freshly cooked waffles. €2 each, the sign said, or €2.50with chocolate, €3 with crème fraiche.
 It set the tone for the weekend.